amio-io/can-chatbotize-zendesk/README.md

 ## ⚠ Disclaimer ⚠
 - Follow all the documentation and wizzard step by step.
 - We are aware that <b>code style</b> of this lib is terrible.
 The purpose was to be quick.
+For this reason we also skipped some best practices.

 ## Prerequisites
 - [NodeJs](https://nodejs.org/en/download/) of versions 8.0.0 or higher